KACS Local & Listner supported. Thank you for giving "Hope & Blessings!"

 Grandparents Storytime -- This one has a lot of potential.
 Grandpa and Grandma can connect through zoom, skype, or other video links and share favorite stories from "way back when..."
 Share family history and stories of adventures when they were young, and some of the hardships they survived.
 It can be a great source of encouragement to younger children, and teens alike -- often grandparents can connect with the kids in ways parents cannot.
 (For example, the KACS Manager's daughter's favorite grandma story is the night grandma walked home in the dark with a mountain lion!)
 Grandparents can also read books to younger children -- make sure they and the kids have the same book to follow along with.
 Even pre-adolescent and teen kids will enjoy sharing stories this way if they have a part in choosing the stories.
 Younger children can color pictures about the story to share with the grandparents.
 And for the older kids (your teens) have them take a turn a read a story to the grandparents.
 All of these options can make for a treasured family connection each day.

-Make your own playclay and make and craft all kinds of fun.
-Take a pic or video clip of you and the kids making the clay, and some of your creations.
+Make and craft all kinds of fun.
+Take a pic or video clip of you and the kids making the clay, and some of your creations and e-mail KACS.
 Who knows, we may feature your crazy clay creations on the KACS Radio facebook page.
 This version requires the cooking ingredient cream of tartar powder.
 It makes the clay more elastic and helps it last longer.

 Ballon Powered Building Block Vehicles.
 You'll need building blocks (such as LEGO), wheels that match, and balloons.
 Complete instructions at the Mom Brite website.
 Lots of other good Stay at Home, Stay Healthy ideas at Mom Brite too.